 Mold enters the home through a variety of means, either where moisture enters the home, or physically carried in on clothes, shoes, pets, or other surfaces.

 Mold grows only where this is moisture.
 Common causes of mold include crevices in windows, air conditioning units, seepage through the home’s foundation, or leaks in roofs and pipes.
-Mold is often seen on surfaces of the home after flooding, growing under carpet, on fabrics and upholstery, behind drywall, and even on paint and wallpaper.
+Mold is often seen on surfaces of the home after flooding, growing under the carpet, on fabrics and upholstery, behind drywall, and even on paint and wallpaper.

 How to Control the Growth of Mold